flxzt/rnote/CONTRIBUTING.md

 - If you encounter `bwrap: Can't find source path /run/user/1000/doc/by-app/com.github.flxzt.rnote: No such file or directory` when trying to run the flatpak, `xdg-document-portal` did not start yet.
 Starting it manually with `systemctl start --user xdg-document-portal` should fix it.

+- As long as the flatpak is not installed on the system, The DirectoryList in the workspace browser does not update when files are created, removed or changed.
+It will work in the released flatpak.
 ---

 If you don't have an IDE or extension to handle building flatpaks, you can also do it manually: